shermozle/SnowCannon/README.md

 There are two benefits of using SnowCannon over SnowPlow's existing CloudFront-based collector:

-1. Allows use of a third-party cookie, making tracking across domains possible for all except mobile Safari.
+1. Allows use of a third-party cookie, making user tracking across domains possible for all except mobile Safari.
 This is something even the Google Analytics JS-set cookies approach struggles with
 2. Enables real-time analytics, if you want it.
 CloudFront has 10-20 minute delays to get the logs into S3

 ## How SnowCannon works